Junnygram/chess-container/Readme.md

 ```bash
 docker login
 ```
-login, provide your username and password, .. the create a repository on the gui Next, tag the image so Docker knows where to push it:
+Log in by providing your username and password, then create a repository through the Docker Hub GUI.
+Next, tag the image so Docker knows where to push it:

 ```bash